adnanhamidoun/ChannelCast-Java-Real-Time-Chat-App/README.md

 - **APIs**:
   - **Football-Data.org API** for fetching competition data and football statistics
   - **News API** for integrating real-time news within the chat
+  - **coingecko API** for integrating real-time cryptocurrency data within the chat.

 ---